api3dao/vitepress-docs/docs/explore/index.md

 ## Contributing

-At **API3** is open to any proposals and improvements.
+**API3** is open to any proposals and improvements.
 Please feel free to contribute.

 - opening issues